alien4cloud/alien4cloud.github.io/documentation/1.3.0/admin_guide/backup_restore_migrate.md

 - Plugins binaries
 - Eventually you should make sure to backup also your alien4cloud yaml configuration file as well as your elastic search configuration file

+# Backup && Restore

-In order to backup / restore or migrate Alien4Cloud you must download the [administration tool](http://fastconnect.org/maven/service/local/artifact/maven/redirect?r=fastconnect-snapshot&g=alien4cloud&a=alien4cloud-1_2_0-migration&v=LATEST&p=zip&c=distrib) and copy it to the machine where Alien's running (or anywhere which has access to Alien's data folders).
+In order to backup / restore Alien4Cloud you must download the [ backup/restore tool ](http://fastconnect.org/maven/service/local/artifact/maven/redirect?r=fastconnect-snapshot&g=alien4cloud&a=alien4cloud-backup-restore-tools&v=LATEST&p=zip&c=distrib) and copy it to the machine where Alien's running (or anywhere which has access to Alien's data folders).
-After unzipping the archive, the tool can be configured at path_to_admin_tool/config/admin-tool-config.yml
+After unzipping the archive, the tool can be configured at ***path_to_unzipped_tool/config/config.yml***

 {% highlight yaml %}
 elasticsearch:
 # Name of your elasticsearch cluster
   cluster_name: alien4cloud
 # Addresses of elasticsearch cluster nodes
-  addresses: 129.185.67.37:9300,129.185.67.26:9300
+  addresses: localhost:9300,129.185.67.26:9300

-# The poller polls elasticsearch to export data for migration
-poller:
-# The poller's scroll lease and batch size see https://www.elastic.co/guide/en/elasticsearch/guide/1.x/scan-scroll.html
-  scroll:
-    lease: 120
-    batch_size: 100

-# Where migrated elasticsearch data will be exported
-exporter.dir: /opt/alien4cloud/backups/export

 # Where Alien4Cloud's backup files are stored
 backup.files_dir: /opt/alien4cloud/backups/files